robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

     [id]: http://example.com/longish/path/to/resource/here
         "Optional Title Here"

-Link definitions are only used for creating links during Markup processing, and are stripped from your document in the HTML output.
+Link definitions are only used for creating links during Markdown processing, and are stripped from your document in the HTML output.

 Link definition names may consist of letters, numbers, spaces, and